Key Takeaways

 That movement is critical since fixed positions may increase back pain and symptoms.
 Always sleeping on the right side or left side can cause pain in your shoulders, or always sleeping on your stomach can trigger neck and back problems.

-Save Up to $200 - Improve Your Sleep
+Save 15% off Bed Cooling Systems - Improve Your Sleep

-Save up to $200 during our Deal Day Sale!
+Save 15% off Bed Cooling Systems during our Holiday Sale!
 Our bed cooling systems can help you achieve better, more restorative sleep regardless of your sleeping position.

 Different Types of Sleeping Positions